-Our week-long stay in Cornwall was drawing sadly drawing to a close, but there was one more thing we wanted to do with Monkey, and that was to take him on a steam train.
+Our week-long stay in Cornwall was drawing sadly drawing to a close, but there was one more thing we wanted to do with Monkey, and that was to take him on a miniature steam train.
 We originally wanted to jump on board the Launceston Steam Railway but unfortunately, it wasn’t open.

 Monkey was a little impatient, but he played for a while in the play area, and eyed-up lots of toys on sale in the ticket shop – which wasn’t so great for us as we had to keep fobbing him off with ‘no’, ‘no’, then ‘maybe, later!’
 Did we end up buying a little toy train once we were in the Valley?
-Of course we did!
+Of course, we did!
 Monkey has a memory like an elephant!

 His window shopping was soon interrupted by the unmistakable sound of chugging and the ‘toot, toot’ of the train pulling into the platform.
 Remarkably, it was empty and we had the choice pick of the best carriage.
-Monkey thought it was imperative to check out nearly each one, but settled on one of the old-fashioned carriages.
+Monkey thought it was imperative to check out nearly every one, but settled on one of the old-fashioned carriages.

 The train journey was pleasant and lasted for a good 10 minutes – keeping Monkey enthralled with the scenery of autumn foliage and leaves that whizzed past our windows.
-Every so often shouting: ‘Choo, Choo!’ above the clackety clack of the rails.
+Every so often shouting: ‘Choo, Choo!’ above the clackety-clack of the rails.

 Okay, so this wasn’t ideal, but stoic as ever, we pulled on our hoods and explored.
 And once we’d pretty much walked around the main circuit of what was on offer, we realised it didn’t take long at all.
-Lappa isn’t very big, and even though they claim you could spend a whole day here, I would argue otherwise.
+Lappa Valley isn’t very big, and even though they claim you could spend a whole day here, I would argue otherwise.
 We were also only a small handful of people there, which was pleasant, however, I can imagine on in summer, not so peaceful…

 Once the rain had begun to ease off slightly, we caught the Woodland railway, which Monkey really enjoyed as there were various random wooden cut-outs to spot on the journey such as the ‘big, bad wolf’ and a crocodile in the lake.